Find the financial support that you need! View Funding Resources!

 He demonstrated that electrical stimulation does not reduce spasticity, but it does relax spasms, meaning that the muscle will spasm less for a period of time, usually for several hours after stimulation.
 This can be achieved by either stimulating the spastic muscle itself or by stimulating its antagonist.
 For example, if a person’s calf muscles (triceps surae) are spastic, electrical stimulation can be applied to the calf muscle or to the shin muscles (tibialis anterior), and either will relax the spasms.

-Muscle re-education - Myocycle in action
+Muscle Spasticity - Myocycle in action

 Van der Salm showed that stimulating the spastic muscle itself was most effective in relaxing spasms, probably because the stimulation fatigues the muscle and improves blood circulation to the muscle.